VipeCloud/vipecloud_api/README.md

 }
 ```

-Sample response to get all user merge tags.
+Sample response to get all autoresponders.
 GET /autoresponders
 ```
 {
     [